AlwaBysi/correctMoney/README.md

  This data attr add new style in HEAD tag.
- By default in correctMoney.css this class is:
+ By default in correctMoney.css this class is:  <br>

   .correctMoney {<br>
     border: none;<br>